Barbara Minishi

-Barbara Minishi is a Kenyan Filmmaker, Artist, fashion photographer and Art director whose explorative themes are driven by cyclical mythic journeys of self, Nature, Alchemy & Arcana and intuitive embodied expression visual arts.
+Barbara Minishi is a Kenyan filmmaker, visual artist, fashion photographer and art director whose explorative themes are driven by cyclical mythic journeys of self, nature, alchemy and arcana and intuitive embodied expression visual arts.
 As an art director she has worked on films and a music video, and also for Kapringen (A Hijacking), a Danish feature film from 2003.
 In Kenya, she is among the most highly regarded professional fashion photographers.
 Minishi's photo series has been featured in the book 9 Photographers from Kenya published in association with the National Museums of Kenya.